-How should financial institutions perform customer due diligence (CDD) on foundations with respect to mitigating the risks related to terrorist financing?
+How must financial institutions perform customer due diligence (CDD) on foundations to mitigate the risks related to terrorist financing?

-Terrorist attacks have led to large-scale unrest in society.
-As a result, terrorist financing is becoming an even more prominent item on the agendas of supervisory authorities such as DNB.
-Abuse of financial institutions to finance terrorist organisations or attacks must be prevented, so financial institutions must always be alert to customers and financial flows that could indicate terrorist financing.
+Terrorist attacks cause great social unrest at home and abroad.
+As a result, terrorist financing is still a prominent item on the agendas of supervisory authorities such as DNB.
+Abuse of financial institutions to finance terrorist organisations or attacks must be prevented, so financial institutions must always be alert to customers and transactions or financial flows that could indicate terrorist financing.

 Charity foundations are crucial for providing humanitarian help to people in need.
-There are strong indications that terrorists and terrorist organisations are abusing these organisations to finance their activities.
-Gaining an understanding of the risks and adequately monitoring the financial flows of such organisations is not only essential, but should be a regular component of an institution's sound and ethical operational management.
+However, there are strong indications that terrorists and terrorist organisations are abusing these organisations to finance their activities.
+Gaining an understanding of the risks and adequately monitoring the financial flows of such organisations is not only essential, but must be a regular component of a financial institution's sound and ethical operational management.

-- Official identity code (e.g. Chamber of Commerce registration number).
+- Official identifier code (e.g. Chamber of Commerce registration number)

-- Control structure and information on the UBOs (in practice this will most often be the board members, but it could also be senior staff or representatives.
+- Control structure and information on the UBOs.
+In practice this will most often be the foundation’s board members, but it could also be senior staff or representatives.
 For example, a treasurer with control over the foundation's financial flows.
-The foundation's articles of association are a key instrument in charting such information).
+The foundation's articles of association are a key instrument in charting such information.

-- Type of foundation – charitable or other.
-Nature of the foundation's activities.
+- Type of foundation – charitable or other

-Depending on the foundation's risk profile, it may be necessary to request additional information, e.g. about influential staff.
-This will allow the institution to carry out a risk assessment of foundations and to take further mitigation measures in case of heightened risk.
-Such measures may include adjusting the frequency of monitoring and updating the CDD information, but may also pertain to the intensity of transaction monitoring.
+This will allow the institution to carry out a risk assessment of the foundations in question.
+Depending on the foundation’s risk profile, it can request additional information if necessary and take further mitigating measures, especially in the case of heightened risk.
+Such measures may include adjusting the frequency of its ongoing monitoring and keeping the above information updated, but may also pertain to the intensity of transaction monitoring.
 It is the institution's responsibility to take measures that match its customers' risk profiles.

 An integrity risk analysis based on the risk profiles of the foundations in the institution's customer base must be part of the institution's systematic integrity risk analysis (SIRA).

 International organisations such as the Basel Committee on Banking Supervision (BCBS) and the Financial Action Task Force (FATF) have issued guidelines on customer due diligence procedures, including for foundations, and on adequately assessing risks.
-In February 2016 for example, the BCBS published guidelines on the Sound management of risks related to money laundering and financing of terrorism.
+In February 2016 for example, the BCBS published guidelines on the Sound management of risks related to money laundering and financing of terrorism (amended in July 2020).
 The FATF published a best practices document about dealing with non-profit organisations (NPOs) including foundations, with a description of the types of NPOs that are likely to be abused for terrorist financing purposes.